MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ms.topic: tutorial
 uid: microsoft.quantum.write-program
 ---

-# Write your first quantum program
+# Create a Bell State using Q#

-Learn how to write a quantum program using the Microsoft QDK.
-You will write an application to demonstrate quantum entanglement, which is called a **Bell state**.
+On tihs tutorial you will write an application to demonstrate quantum entanglement, which is called a **Bell state**.

 You start with the simplest program possible and build it up to demonstrate [quantum superposition and quantum entanglement](xref:microsoft.quantum.overview.what#the-qubit).